 It’s a regular day in your Paeds ED.
-You’ve just pulled a piece of lego out of a child left nostril; there are two wheezy kids waiting for review to see if they can stretch to two hours; and there is a 2 month old with a rash that you’re currently seeing – everyone is waiting for you to come up with a clever diagnosis.
-As you stare at the spots and wait for some inspiration, you hear one of your nursing colleagues call…
+You’ve just pulled a piece of lego out of a child’s left nostril; two wheezy kids are waiting for review to see if they can stretch to two hours, and there is a two-month-old with a rash that you’re currently visiting – everyone is waiting for you to come up with a clever diagnosis.
+As you stare at the spots and wait for inspiration, you hear one of your nursing colleagues call…

-You get a temporary reprieve from your dermatological dilemma and head out into the corridor There is a teenager standing there bleeding from his leg.
+You get a reprieve from your dermatological dilemma and head out into the corridor.
+A teenager is standing there bleeding from his leg.
 He’s been stabbed.

 I’m lucky to work in an MTC with experts all around me (who have helped me shape this post and my EMTA presentation).

-But in a DGH you may well be on your own.
-15 year old Kieran is exactly typical of the type of young stabbing victim we see.
-In the study from earlier this year, we saw that 97% of young stabbing victims are male, 71% live in the most deprived areas.
-Most happen after school between 4pm and 6pm and most happen within 5km of their house.
+But in a DGH, you may well be on your own.
+15-year-old Kieran is typical of the type of young stabbing victim we see.
+In the study from earlier this year, we saw that 97% of young stabbing victims are male, and 71% live in the most deprived areas.
+Most happen after school between 4 pm and 6 pm and within 5km of their house.
 Kieran fits the bill exactly.

-You put out a trauma call to get some help, and move him onto a bed.
+You put out a trauma call to get help and move him onto a bed.

-First thing to do is a stab check.
+The first thing to do is a stab check.
 Do this quickly and do it early in your assessment.
-You need to check the axilla, groin, perineum, back, and buttocks.
-The reasons for this is that these places are the easiest to miss.
-You don’t want to be focusing on Kieran’s thigh wound, when there is actually another, more serious, wound that you haven’t spotted.
+You must check the axilla, groin, perineum, back, and buttocks.
+The reason for this is that these places are the easiest to miss.
+You don’t want to focus on Kieran’s thigh wound when there is another, more serious, wound you haven’t spotted.

 I looked at the data from the Major Trauma Centre I work in – children with stab wounds presenting to our ED over the last three years.

-So it’s important to look.
-The most common were buttock wounds, and of those in 70% the buttock wound was actually the second wound.
+So it’s essential to look.
+The most common were buttock wounds, and of those, in 70%, the buttock wound was the second wound.

 You can’t force him, but make sure you do the best stab check you can, and don’t miss the real injury

-Kieran has a wound on the anterior aspect of his thigh – it looks superficial, there is no active bleeding, and no haematoma.
-You stitch up his wound and observe him in ED for a few hours to check that no haematoma accumulates.
-In the meantime you call him mum to let her know Kieran is in hospital and to come and collect him.
+Kieran has a wound on the anterior aspect of his thigh – it looks superficial, and there is no active bleeding and no haematoma.
+You stitch up his wound and observe him in ED for a few hours to check that no haematoma has accumulated.
+In the meantime, you call his mum to let her know Kieran is in hospital and to come and collect him.

 Six months later…

-Another typical shift in Paeds ED, you’ve just pulled out two earrings embedded in a toddler’s ears, you’re debating trialling salbutamol in an 11 month old with bronchiolitis (but you remember from recent evidence that you shouldn’t bother), and a four-year-old arrives having ingested some Lego – his mum is wondering when it’ll come out.
-You take a deep breath, and are about to launch into a long story about something you did once that was kind of funny and kind of gross, when you hear a shout:
+Another typical shift in Paeds ED, you’ve just pulled out two earrings embedded in a toddler’s ears, you’re debating trialling salbutamol in an 11-month-old with bronchiolitis (but you remember from recent evidence that you shouldn’t bother), and a four-year-old arrives having ingested some Lego – his mum is wondering when it’ll come out.
+You take a deep breath and are about to launch into a long story about something you did once that was kind of funny and gross, when you hear a shout:

 This time you know it’s worse.
-You rush out into the corridor and see two teenagers – Kieran and a friend/ Kieran’s friend has his arm is over his shoulder as he drags him in.
-Kieran looks pale and sweaty, and he has blood all over his hoodie.
+You rush into the corridor and see two teenagers – Kieran and a friend/ Kieran’s friend- having his arm over his shoulder as he drags him in.
+Kieran looks pale and sweaty and has blood all over his hoodie.
 This isn’t good.

 You put out a trauma call again to get more help.